 For the Spanish translation, generously provided by Fr.
 John Herman, CSC, please visit: Version en español

 On December 11th, 2016, I posted something on my Facebook page that kept me busy with correspondence for weeks.
-It’s been shared and re-shared literally thousands of times on social media and I’ve heard from people from all around the world.
-Initially, I did not share any thoughts about it.
-I simply shared the photo with minimal explanation.
-However, since this image was entrusted to me, I feel a responsibility to say a few things.
-First, let me rehash the story:
+It went viral in a way I never expected and I’ve heard from people from all around the world.
+Initially, I simply posted the photo without much commentary.
+Since this image was entrusted to me, however, I feel a responsibility to explain it a bit.

-It was a Sunday, and due to my poor shower time management (1 shower for 6 people), we experienced a “shower production bottleneck” and couldn’t get everyone through in time to make our customary 11:00 a.m.
-Mass at the Cathedral.
-So I bailed out and hit the 11:45 a.m.
-Mass at Sacred Heart Basilica at Notre Dame.
-Afterwards, it was snowing that wet and heavy snow.
-On my way to the parking lot, I instinctively stopped at the Grotto where I was touched by the presence of one lone student kneeling devoutly in prayer.
-I decided to take a photo because this guy – he looked like some kind of athlete – didn’t move the whole time.
+It was a Sunday, and due to my poor shower time management (1 shower for 6 people), we experienced a “shower bottleneck” and couldn’t get everyone through in time to make our customary 11:00 a.m.
+Mass at St. Matthew’s Cathedral in South Bend.
+So the family went to St. Matt’s and I hit the 11:45 a.m.
+Mass at Sacred Heart Basilica on campus at the University of Notre Dame.
+After Mass, it was snowing a wet and heavy snow.
+On my way to the parking lot, I instinctively stopped at the Grotto of Our Lady of Lourdes where I was touched by the presence of one lone student kneeling devoutly in prayer.
+I decided to take a photo because this young man – he looked like some kind of athlete – didn’t move the whole time.
 Snow was piling up on him.
 As soon as I took the photo, my iPhone suddenly shut down despite the fact that I had a 42% charge.
 It was 1:50 p.m.

-Nine hours later, when everyone was in bed, I had forgotten all about taking this photo and I went to free up some memory from my phone by deleting things.
-As I sat at our dining room table, I was astonished to see this image of a vertical cloud directly above the student.
-When I took the picture, I can assure you that there was nothing there.
+Nine hours later, when everyone was in bed, I had forgotten all about taking this photo and I went to free up some memory from my phone by deleting things I didn’t need.
+As I sat at our dining room table, I was astonished to see the image of a vertical “cloud” directly above the student.
+This was quite surprising to me because when I took the picture there was no such image there.

 During the following days, I’ve been quite busy answering questions and enjoying the great beauty of Our Lady at work.
 After receiving ten individual messages from friends and strangers telling me that they were spontaneously moved to tears by the photo, I quit counting.
 Let’s just say that the number is now a whole lot more than ten.